Ford CVH engine: 1.8

 The 1.8 L CVH was only used in the European Ford Sierra.
 Bore is the same 80 mm as the 1.6 L CVH, but a different crankshaft with a stroke of 88 mm raises displacement to 1769 cc.
 The cylinder head is equipped with hydraulic roller camshaft followers to reduce noise.

+Utilises an ESC Hybrid management system, and a Pierburg 2E3 carburettor or single point fuel injection on later models.